 SECTION 5.08 REPRESENTATION OF SHARES OF OTHER CORPORATIONS.
 Subject to the instructions and control of the Board of Directors, the Chief Executive Officer, the President or any Vice President and the Secretary or Assistant Secretary of the Corporation, acting jointly, are authorized to vote, represent and exercise on behalf of the Corporation all rights incident to any and all shares of any other corporation or corporations standing in the name of the Corporation.
-The authority herein granted to said officers to vote or represent on behalf of the Corporation any and all shares held by the Corporation in any other corporation or corporatione behalf of the corporation of the present on behalf of the Corporation any and all shares held by the Corporation in any other corporation or by any person authorized so to do by proxy or power of attorney duly executed by said officers.
+The authority herein granted to said officers to vote or represent on behalf of the Corporation any and all shares held by the Corporation in any other corporation or corporatione by the corporation in any other corporation or by any person authorized so to do by proxy or power of attorney duly executed by said officers.